Not a Zazzler but want to be an

 - Feature a particular designer or brand store

-New in V3.2: How do I show Google Ads in place of global slot messages?
+How do I inject Google Ads in place of global slot messages?

 Let’s get Google’s limitations out of the way first.

-- You must set your cell size for the product grid to a minimum of 254px as Google won’t show them on widths smaller than 250px (4px are used to give spacing between the edge of a cell and its contents.
+- You must set your cell size for the product grid to a minimum of 254px as Google won’t show them on widths smaller than 250px (2px are used either side to give spacing between the edge of a cell and its ad content).

 Once you have your ad code from Google, just paste it into the space provided and choose how frequently it’s to be shown.
 When you click save, it’s applied in real time to all eligible product grids across your site.